 Samoon | Iraqi Flatbread Recipe

-I loved the diamond puffy shape of the bread and thought this will be something the boys will like to eat with some soup.
-I was looking to make this for dinner, but realized that we had music class at our place on that day and kids would be coming home.
+I loved the diamond puffy shape of the bread and thought this would be something the boys would like to eat with some soup.
+I was looking to make this for dinner but realized that we had music class at our place on that day and the kids would be coming home.

 That is when I changed the plans and made the Samoon in the afternoon to serve the kids in the evening with some honey.
 I am so glad, that I made that decision.
 After the class, the kids were happy to eat the Samoon with drizzled honey and so did the parents.

-Wheat bran is one of my new found love.
-I bought some for the first time to make Aish Baladi and then used some to make the Norwegian Crisp bread.
-This is the third recipe in this series that I am using the wheat bran and it was just perfect.
+Wheat bran is one of my newfound love.
+I bought some for the first time to make Aish Baladi and then used some to make the Norwegian Crispbread.
+This is the third recipe in this series in which I am using wheat bran and it was just perfect.

 I substituted half of the wheat flour in the recipe with wheat bran.
 If you don't have any bran in hand or don't prefer it, you can skip it and use wheat flour instead.
 Shaping the Samoon was fun and something new that I learned.